 Collaboration between project teams can be overwhelming.
 Building project teams consist of architects, engineers, consultants, owners, and contractors.
 How do they all work together?
 This session looks at data exchange between members of the design/construction team.
-We'll investigate how team members can collaborate using the entire family of Revit Software-Architecture, Structure, and MEP-as well as using other Autodesk and third-party software tools.
+We'll investigate how team members can collaborate using the entire family of Autodesk Revit software-Architecture, Structure, and MEP-as well as using other Autodesk software tools.